Christ in the Chaos

 Foreword by Elyse Fitzpatrick

-“I am especially eager to recommend this book to that heart who strives to know God and to make him known to the little ones who call her ‘momma.’”
+“I especially recommend this to the heart who strives to know God and make him known to little ones who call her ‘momma.’”

 – Lauren Chandler